 - 1 (8 ounce or 227 gram) package tempeh

 - 2 tablespoons blackened seasoning (store-bought or homemade), plus more to taste (up to 4 tablespoons)

 Make the Remoulade Sauce

-- Whisk all ingredients together in small bowl.
+Stir all ingredients together in a small bowl.

 Make the Blackened Tempeh

 Cut your tempeh block in half, widthwise, so you have two squares.
 Now cut each square in half, thickness-wise, so you have four thin slabs.